hendrikbgr/YandexMail-Account-Creator/README.md

 ### Prerequisites

-You need python 3 or python 2.7 installed on your System.
+You need python 3 installed on your System.

 Get a copy of the Project.
 Open your Terminal and enter: